Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Data Detection Strategies

-which represents the average of expected values of the soft-estimated symbols of the target UE over all the possible data symbols transmitted by the interfering UEs (depicted by the green markers in Fig.~\ref{fig:scatter_K=3}).
-Then, the index of the detected data symbol of UE~$k$ is obtained as
+which represents the average of expected values of the soft-estimated symbols of the target UE over all possible data symbols transmitted by the interfering UEs (corresponding to the green markers in Fig.~\ref{fig:scatter_K=3}).
+In H-USD, the index of the detected data symbol of UE~$k$ is obtained as

-This strategy is a low-complexity, heuristic version of \textit{E-SUD}, reducing the size of the search space from $L^K$ to $L$.
+This strategy is a heuristic, low-complexity variant of E-USD, reducing the size of the search space from $L^K$ to $L$.

-\textbf{\textit{Genie-aided data detection.}} This strategy assumes a genie ideally provides the data symbols transmitted by the interfering UEs to minimize the uncertainty in detecting the data symbol of the target UE.
+\textbf{\textit{Genie-aided data detection.}} This strategy assumes that a genie ideally provides the data symbols transmitted by the interfering UEs to minimize the uncertainty in detecting the data symbol of the target UE.
 Hence, for UE~$k$, $\x_{-k}$ is assumed to be perfectly known, which reduces the size of the search space from $L^K$ to $L$.
-Evidently, this strategy is impractical and considered only to evaluate the impact of perfect knowledge of the data symbols transmitted by the interfering UEs on the data detection performance of the target UE.
+While clearly impractical, this strategy is considered solely for the purpose of evaluating the impact of perfectly known data symbols transmitted by the interfering UEs on the data detection performance of the target UE.